 IP valuation – 5 modules

 This part of the training is about the calculation of intellectual property value and the exploitation of intellectual property, with a particular focus on licensing.

 This course presents different available sources of patent, trademark and design information, and shows, through the use of many practical examples and exercises, how to collect, analyse and interpret patent information.

-Registration will be open until July 13.
+Registration for the next session will open on 14 December 2018.
 You will receive an invoice and your access codes after payment.

 Your validated registration will give you access to the online training from July 16 to December 14.